Response to Ad Tuendum Fidem Charges

 We should listen to the authority of the Church and allow it to shape and form our conscience.
 However, our primary obedience is ultimately due to conscience itself.
 If after listening carefully, we find that cannot give full assent, and the doctrine in question is not defined infallibly, and the doctine requires only adherence of intellect and will, rather than the assent of faith, are we simply supposed to leave the Church?
 Or, is the more appropriate position to say, "I accept the authority of the Church, but I have questions regarding this doctrine not yet infallibly defined."

-3. The second paragraph, however, which states: "I also firmly accept and hold each and everything definitively proposed by the Church regarding teaching on faith and morals", has no corresponding canon in the Codes of the Catholic Church.
+Continuing in the Ad Tuendam Fidem, the third paragraph states:3.
+The second paragraph, however, which states: "I also firmly accept and hold each and everything definitively proposed by the Church regarding teaching on faith and morals", has no corresponding canon in the Codes of the Catholic Church.
 This second paragraph of the Profession of Faith is of utmost importance since it refers to truths that are necessarily connected to divine revelation.
 These truths, in the investigation of Catholic doctrine, illustrate the Divine Spirit's particular inspiration for the Church's deeper understanding of a truth concerning faith and morals, with which they are connected either for historical reasons or by a logical relationship.

 I believe that both conservatives and liberals can agree that there is an interconnectedness to doctrine.
 Herein lies a methodology for determining what is infallible and what is not, and what is legitimately questionable and what is not.
 We must examine how doctrine is interconnected.